Wesley Clark: Post-2004 campaign

 Clark continued to speak in support of Kerry (and the eventual Kerry/Edwards ticket) throughout the remainder of the 2004 presidential campaign, including speaking at the 2004 Democratic National Convention on the final evening.
 He founded a political action committee, WesPAC, in April 2004.
 Fox News Channel announced in June 2005 that they had signed General Clark as a military and foreign affairs analyst.
 He joined the Burkle Center for International Relations at UCLA as a senior fellow.
 A managing partner of the companies that support the center, Ronald Burkle, described Clark's position as "illuminat[ing] the center's research" and "teaching [the] contemporary role of the United States in the international community".

 Clark campaigned heavily throughout the 2006 midterm election campaign, supporting numerous Democrats in a variety of federal, statewide, and state legislature campaigns.
 Ultimately his PAC aided 42 Democratic candidates who won their elections, including 25 who won seats formerly held by Republicans and 6 newly elected veteran members of the House and Senate.
 Clark was the most-requested surrogate of the Democratic Congressional Campaign Committee throughout the 2006 campaign, and sometimes appeared with the leadership of the Democratic Party when they commented on security issues.

 Clark has opposed taking military action against Iran and in January 2007 he criticized what he called "New York money people" pushing for a war.
-This led to accusations of antizionism.
+This led to accusations of antisemitism.